Peter-Kibet/real-estate-marketplace/client/README.md

+# React + Vite

+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+Currently, two official plugins are available:

+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 <a name="readme-top"></a>

 <!--
 !!!
 IMPORTANT !!!
 This README is an example of how you could professionally present your codebase.
 Writing documentation is a crucial part of your work as a professional software developer and cannot be ignored.

 You should modify this file to match your project and remove sections that don't apply.